Are you looking for the best Grand Canyon tours from Las Vegas?

 Grand Canyon Bus Tours from Las Vegas

 The Grand Canyon National Park can be reached by bus from Las Vegas.
 The route to get to the Grand Canyon Village on the South Rim is approximately 280 miles long.
 By bus, it takes over 3 hours each way.
-Bus tours offer a direct connection from Las Vegas Downtown to the Grand Canyon, thus saving time and making the visit as on a one day trip possible.
+Bus tours offer a direct connection from Las Vegas to the Grand Canyon, thus saving time and making the visit as on a one day trip possible.

 1. Bus Tour to Grand Canyon South Rim from Las Vegas